ACDguide/Governance/Governance/publish/publish-procedure.md

 **Where**

 There are different options to publish climate data, the most suitable for a research project will depend largely on the institution the researcher works for.
 This is explained in depth in the [next page](publish-options).
-It is worth to remember that while there should always be **only one DOI** per dataset, it is possible to create a metadata-only record pointing to the official DOI in other data portals to give more visibility to the data.
+It is worth remembering that while there should always be **only one DOI** per dataset, it is possible to create a metadata-only record pointing to the official DOI in other data portals to give more visibility to the data.

 **Licence**

-This is often left last and in most cases this is not an issue, however, it is important to know from the start of the research what are the licensing terms of the data used as input and, if the rules around licensing potentially imposed by the employer, the project itself and funding bodies.
+This is often left last and in most cases this is not an issue, however, it is important to know **from the start** of the research what are the *licensing terms of the data used as input* and, if the rules around licensing potentially imposed by the employer, the project itself and funding bodies.
 Big collaborative projects, like CMIP6, usually have their set of rules around licensing.
 [Licenses](../concepts/license) are covered extensively in the concepts part of this book.
 It is also worth to consider adding **term of use** and a **disclaimer** to avoid the data being misused accidentally.